ShootBrix/github-slideshow/_posts/0000-01-02-ShootBrix.md

 title: "Welcome to our second slide!"
 ---
 Your text Lalalala
-Use the left arrow to go back!
+Use the Right arrow to go back!